 Data Drop

-“Available signals point toward charging becoming less of an adoption bottleneck, though the evidence is still early and uneven.”
+“The available signals point toward charging becoming more stable and less of an adoption bottleneck.”

 Live research